daphatpharm4/scrappy/README.md

 - Readiness and liveness probes on `/health`
 - HPAs on query-api and ai-qa (CPU-based)
 - Basic alert templates are in Helm values for extension
+- Scraper CronJob for automated lead extraction using LLM summarization

 ## Data Lake Access
 - Data is stored in the blob container `datalake` in the provisioned Storage Account.